CircuitFlyer/circuitflyer.github.io/index.md

 <br>

-**Listed below are some of my open source projects that you can build for yourself.
+**Listed below are some open source projects that you can build for yourself.
 Using popular off-the-shelf microcontroller development boards, they are easy to assemble and even easier to program.**

 ___